reimagined/resolve/docs/authentication-and-authorization.md

 1. Add a User aggregate to accept commands and generate events related to managing a user registry
 2. Create a read model and use it to look up a user's information during logging in and add this information to a JWT (JSON Web Token)

-For example, if you want to grant permissions to a user, you can write something like this:
+For example, you can write the following if you want to grant permissions to a user:

 #### Write side - The "user" aggregate